clarkfitzg/rtp/teaching_journal.md

+Thu Dec 10 10:42:05 PST 2020

+Received some great feedback on the oral interview.
+It needs to be 15 minutes, not 10 minutes.

+- Doing a 5 minute interview early in the semester could be valuable for building rapport with the students, and making them feel comfortable turning on their cameras.
+- I need to be more animated when giving lectures.
+- Students need a points incentive to participate.
+- Never call on students for an extended amount of time.
+    If they don't respond in <5 seconds, then move on.
+    One student fell asleep when I did this, and he was so embarrassed that he never came back to live class.

 Thu Dec 10 10:20:40 PST 2020

 I think it would be better to have the final project earlier, say 2/3 of the way through the semester.